 - Deduction for interest paid by the estate or trust on amounts borrowed by the estate or trust or on debt acquired by the estate or trust.
-This includes an investment interest (subject to limitations), qualified residence interest, and any interest payable on any unpaid portion of the estate tax attributable to the value of a reversionary or remainder interest in property. - Deductible taxes, including state income tax or state and local general sales tax; real property tax; and generation-skipping transfer tax imposed on income distributions. - Deductible fees paid to the fiduciary for administering the estate or trust during the tax year. - Charitable deduction.
+This includes an investment interest (subject to limitations), qualified residence interest, and any interest payable on any unpaid portion of the estate tax attributable to the value of a reversionary or remainder interest in property. - Deductible taxes, including state income tax or state and local general sales tax; real property tax; and generation-skipping transfer tax imposed on income distributions.

-&lt;sup>30 Revenue from fiduciary income tax is included in the Individual Income Tax revenues.
+32 Revenue from fiduciary income tax is included in the Individual Income Tax revenues.

-- Attorney, accountant and return preparer fees. - Other deductions, such as amortizable bond premiums, casualty and theft losses, net operating loss deduction, up to 6% of the fiduciary's share of qualified domestic production activities and the fiduciary's share of amortization, depreciation and depletion not claimed elsewhere. - Miscellaneous itemized deductions in excess of 2% AGI. - Net operating loss deduction. - Income distribution deduction. - Estate tax deduction. - \$600 exemption for estates. \$300 exemption for trusts in which all income must be distributed currently. \$100 exemption for all other trusts.
+- Deductible fees paid to the fiduciary for administering the estate or trust during the tax year. - Charitable deduction. - Attorney, accountant and return preparer fees. - Other deductions, such as amortizable bond premiums, casualty and theft losses, net operating loss deduction, up to 6% of the fiduciary's share of qualified domestic production activities and the fiduciary's share of amortization, depreciation and depletion not claimed elsewhere. - Miscellaneous itemized deductions in excess of 2% AGI. - Net operating loss deduction. - Income distribution deduction. - Estate tax deduction. - \$600 exemption for estates. \$300 exemption for trusts in which all income must be distributed currently. \$100 exemption for all other trusts.